 If you’re a college student then you know there is no way to avoid essays.
 No matter the major, you’ll be seeing some essays throughout your college career.
 If you’re someone who hates essays or still struggles a little with them, I have 5 tips that have made writing essays for me easier and some resources I use to tackle them.

 1.Struggling with the intro?
 Skip it

-Starting a paper is the hardest part from some, but guess what?
+Starting a paper is the hardest part for some, but guess what?
 If you can’t come up with an introduction right away don’t waste time stressing over it; just skip it.
 You don’t have to start your essay with the intro.
 Take the information that you have and start writing the body paragraphs.
 You can always go back and add your thesis statement and introduction.
 I used to waste too much time trying to come up with the perfect introduction for my essays.
 Now I find it easier to start my papers with the research I gathered and when I finish, since I know the entire theme of the paper, writing the intro isn’t stressful.